sarojpunde/tech-tribe-theme/README.md

-# Shopify Tech Tribe's Theme Documentation
+# Shop Builder Circle's Theme Documentation

 ## Getting Started

-Welcome to the Shopify Tech Tribe's Theme repository, which uses Shopify's Dawn theme, the latest theme architecture is integrated with organised Javascript, TailwindCSS, Alpine.js, and GraphQL Storefront API connection.
+Welcome to the Shop Builder Circle's Theme repository, which uses Shopify's Dawn theme, the latest theme architecture is integrated with organised Javascript, TailwindCSS, Alpine.js, and GraphQL Storefront API connection.
 This integration optimizes code, enhances maintainability, and improves both the user and developer experiences.

 ## Prerequisites